cesbit/pyleri/README.md

 ```python
 Choice(element, element, ..., most_greedy=True)
 ```
 The parser needs to choose between one of the given elements.
 Choice accepts one keyword argument `most_greedy` which is `True` by default.
 When `most_greedy` is set to `False` the parser will stop at the first match.
 When `True` the parser will try each element and returns the longest match.
-Settings `most_greedy` to `False` can provide some extra performance.
+Setting `most_greedy` to `False` can provide some extra performance.
 Note that the parser will try to match each element in the exact same order they are parsed to Choice.

 Example: let us use `Choice` to modify the Quick usage example to allow the string 'bye "Iris"'
 ```python